NHTSA // CRASH-TESTED

 The Buick Encore GX is a subcompact luxury SUV slotting neatly between entry-level crossovers and mid-size premium options.
 Aimed at urban professionals and small families who want a refined, upscale feel without committing to a larger vehicle, it competes in one of the most crowded segments in the American market.
 Since its 2020 debut, the Encore GX has positioned itself as a sensible, composed choice for buyers who prioritize comfort and brand cachet.

-The 2020 Buick Encore GX earns an NHTSA Safety Index of 86 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2020 Buick Encore GX earns an NHTSA Safety Index of 86 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 It has 2 recalls on record, reflected in the score.

 - new and teen drivers who want standard crash-avoidance tech